 What exactly is Sole Meuniere?

-Despite its refined sounding name, or at least it is to an English speaker, the dish itself has the humblest of roots.
-‘Meuniere’ means “miller’s wife” in French, which makes this fish recipe staple fare of an unpretentious labourer.
+Despite its refined sounding name, at least to an English speaker, the dish itself has the humblest of roots.
+‘Meuniere’ means “miller’s wife” in French, which refers to the use of flour and makes this fish recipe staple fare of an unpretentious labourer.

-The dish itself consists of a sole fillet, or a whole fish like in this case, being dredged in flour and then fried in butter to achieve a crispy coating.
+The dish itself consists of a sole fillet, or a whole fish like in this case, being dredged in flour flavoured with salt and pepper and then fried in butter to achieve a crispy coating.

 Lemon Butter Sauce

 After the fish is fried on both sides, remove it to a separate plate to prevent overcooking.
-Then add a lot more butter and let it bubble to make brown butter.
+It’s then time to add a lot more butter and let it bubble to make brown butter.
 This adds another layer of flavour!
 As soon as it happens, we pour in fresh lemon juice directly to the pan to create a delicious lemon butter sauce.

 In the end we throw in some capers and serve with freshly chopped parsley.
 A simple dish that is far from plain!
 The lemon butter, which is rich, tangy and salty, is the perfect accompaniment to the mild tasting, white fleshed sole.